 Are you a fresher getting ready for your first interview for the full stack web developer profile?
 If yes, then you’ve come to the right place.
-Preparing for interviews can be a daunting task; how and what can the interviewer possibly ask under an hour to decide whether or not you are fit for the role?
+Preparing for interviews can be a daunting task; how and what can the interviewer possibly ask in under an hour to decide whether or not you are fit for the role?
 However, hirers don’t just seek your knowledge but your skill set and aptitude.
 An interview is supposed to test your readiness for the job.
 Here we have enlisted the 30 most common full stack developer interview questions that might come in handy in your upcoming full stack web developer interview.

-Full Stack Web Developer Interview Questions and Answers Are:-
+Full Stack Web Developer Interview Questions and Answers Are:

-1. How do you define a full stack developer?
+Question 1.
+How do you define a full stack developer?

-Ans – This is the most fundamental question that a fresher should ready himself to answer.
+Answer – This is the most fundamental question that a fresher should ready himself to answer.
 The response should be this: Full stack developers develop and design the front and back ends of web architecture or applications.
 They are also responsible for server-side applications, design databases, and more.

-2. What defines a full stack developer?
+Question 2.
+What defines a full stack developer?

-Ans – A full stack developer comes with the following expertise:
+Answer – A full stack developer comes with the following expertise:

 - Frontend Technologies: The candidate should acquaint himself with technologies like HTML5, CSS3, Angular, etc.